 Macrohabitat - This is the terrestrial ecosystem classification for each location based on Sayre et al. (2009).

 Land cover - This will be used to assess the role of specific land cover types in occurrence for each subspecies using the NLCD.
+We will identify wetland habitat using this dataset and add a 5 km radius buffer to include pixels that could be within the typical territory size of an individual.

+Urbanization - A global dataset of development and development potential (Global Human Modification of Terrestrial Systems) will be used to categorize pixels to level of urbanization and also to calculate a distance to disturbance from wetlands classified using the NLCD dataset.

 Co-occurrence - We will gather wintertime occurrence data on 5 other species of blackbirds to assess levels of co-occurrence with great-tailed grackle subspecies: tri-colored blackbird (Agelaius tricolor), red-winged Blackbird (Agelaius phoeniceus), brown-headed cowbird (Molothrus ater), common grackle (Quiscalus quiscula) and boat-tailed grackle (Quiscalus major).

 Indices

-To test our first hypothesis we will conduct a principal component analysis to identify correlations among measures of call structure across subspecies.
+To test our null hypothesis, we will conduct a phylogenetic principal component analysis to identify correlations among measures of call structure across the three subspecies.
 A nested ANOVA will be conducted to determine differences in call characteristics.
 Generalized linear models will be used to analyze the data of the playback experiment.

-We will use ANOVA to test whether subspecies found further north in the US are found in more variable habitats compared to those with more southern invasion fronts.

 Design Plan (Sections 14 - 17)